 - Administrator-level Permissions: On some operating systems, you will need Administrator-level permissions to perform a transfer.

-• Hard Disk Space (Old PC vs. New PC): The hard drive(s) on the new computer has as much or more disk space like that on the old computer.
+- Hard Disk Space (Old PC vs. New PC): The hard drive(s) on the new computer has as much or more disk space as that on the old computer.

-• Windows Versions (Old vs. New): The new PC has the same Windows version as or newer Windows version than that installed on the old PC.
+- Windows Versions (Old vs. New): The new PC has the same Windows version or a newer Windows version than that installed on the old PC.

 - Internet Explorer Versions (Old vs. New): The new PC should have the same or newer version of Internet Explorer as that installed on the old PC.

 - Review Applications on Each PC: You should not try to transfer applications that already appear on both PCs.

 Example: Assume Microsoft Word is on the old PC and on the new PC.
 You should not attempt to transfer the Microsoft Word application, although transferring Word documents is fine.

 IMPORTANT: Trial versions of applications should always be uninstalled from the new PC before transferring a full version of the same application from the old PC.